 - Protect the wild places and stick to the path

-- Leave no trace – always take your litter away with you
+- Leave no trace – always take your litter with you

-- Take reusable water bottles and enjoy the delicious tap water
+- Take reusable water bottles and fill them with delicious tap water

 - Buy locally produced products and food